fstnetwork/module-api/API_Reference/Issuer/getSmartTokenTransferHistory.md

         - **`to`** \<string>
           - Receiver address.
         - **`value`** \<string>
           - Amount of the Smart Token the sender sent.
+The format is Decimaled Number.
         - **`transaction`** \<string>
           - The transaction hash of this action.
         - **`timestamp`** \<string>